Big Star Copywriting

 4. Meta Descriptions

-HOWEVER – and this is very important – because this is effectively your advert in a page of search results, it can make a big difference to the CTR from the SERPs, and there is a significant amount of evidence that CTR is one of Google’s 200 or so factors.
+HOWEVER – and this is very important – because this is effectively your advert on a page of search results, it can make a big difference to the CTR from the SERPs, and there is a significant amount of evidence that CTR is one of Google’s 200 or so factors.

-So that’s the SEO case, but we think the user journey should be the primary consideration when writing meta descriptions.
+So that’s the e-commerce SEO case, but we think the user journey should be the primary consideration when writing meta descriptions.
 Sure, you need to include the keywords, but it’s more about trying to write something that stands out for your potential customers, that is highly relevant to the user’s search, and that will help to increase your clickthrough rate from the search engine.

 Writing your meta descriptions

-• Think of them as your pitch for the particular product, service, article etc.
+• Think of them as your pitch for the particular product, service, article, etc.

 • Include your keywords – like the page title, use a couple of variants within the text